-GF: And so, you know, they went over a million.
-It obviously met a need because people would like to know how to read the Bible well.
-Although I do need to tell you that Doug is altogether responsible for the title.
+GF: So they went over a million.
+It met a need because people would like to know how to read the Bible well.
+Doug is responsible for the title.
 He’s clever in these ways.
-I always had something like some dumb title—how to…not even how to… “On Understanding the Bible” or something dull like that.
-And he sat down and just wrote out a whole page in two columns of proposed titles.
-And the third one down was this one—How to Read the Bible for All Its Worth.
-And I knew I didn’t have to read any further—it was obviously the title that was going to make the book work.
-So that’s how it came about.
+I always had some dumb title — “On Understanding the Bible” or something dull like that.
+He sat down and wrote out a whole page in two columns of proposed titles.
+The third one down was this one—How to Read the Bible for All Its Worth.
+I knew I didn’t have to read any further—it was obviously the title that was going to make the book work.
+That’s how it came about.

-GF: What’s wrong with that is they wouldn’t read anything else on the face of the earth that way.
+GF: What’s wrong is they wouldn’t read anything else on earth that way.
 The Bible wasn’t written in single-verse paragraphs.
-The Bible was written in poetry—which is four lines, usually (two, two) and in the Proverbs the same way—two or four.
-And the narratives are narratives.
+The Bible was written in poetry—which is four lines, usually two, two, and in the Proverbs the same way—two or four.
+The narratives are narratives.
 You break up the narratives the way you would break up any narrative.
 The epistles are letters.
-And when the subject makes a slight change, you paragraph it there.
+When the subject makes a slight change, you paragraph it there.

-It’s just common sense to read the Bible the way you would read any other piece of literature.
-And yet for some reason, people think that every verse a paragraph is sacred—it came down from heaven that way or something, when in fact, it happened because old what’s his name [Robert Estienne] was riding a horse across Europe and put the numbers in, half of them in the wrong places.
-And we get stuck with that.
+It’s common sense to read the Bible the way you would read any other piece of literature.
+Yet for some reason, people think that every verse a paragraph is sacred—it came down from heaven that way or something, when in fact, it happened because Robert Estienne was riding a horse across Europe and put the numbers in, half of them in the wrong places.
+We get stuck with that.
 Notice that the title is how to How to Read the Bible.
 Studying is a different thing.
 My problem is that most people do not read their Bibles well.
-And that’s what this book is for.
+That’s what this book is for.

-JMF: So let’s take, just case in point, you mentioned epistles and Gospels.
+JMF: Let’s take, just case in point, you mentioned epistles and Gospels.
 What is different about an epistle from a Gospel, and how would you read Gospels differently from the way you would read an epistle?

-GF: The simple answer to that is: What’s the difference between a short story and a poem?
+GF: What’s the difference between a short story and a poem?
 You don’t read a poem the way you read a short story, or a short story the way you read a poem.
-And that’s the difference between the Psalms and the narrative.
-And between an epistle and a Gospel, one is a narrative about Jesus and his mighty deeds; an epistle is a letter.
-And the epistles (letters) and Gospels aren’t even in the same league in terms of kind of literature.
+That’s the difference between the Psalms and a narrative.
+Between an epistle and a Gospel: one is a narrative about Jesus and his mighty deeds; an epistle is a letter.
+The epistles (letters) and Gospels aren’t even in the same league in terms of kind of literature.
 Why anyone would ever want to level that out as if it didn’t make any difference….
-Well, it makes all the difference in the world.
-God chose to do it this way, by the way.
+It makes all the difference in the world.
+God chose to do it this way.
 This isn’t Gordon’s discovery.
 God did this.
 We need to get in touch with what God did.

-JMF: So if I’m going to read the Bible, typically…let’s say when I was 10 years old and, you know, I’m reading the Bible and I see all these chapters and verses, and I go to a Gospel—let’s say Luke (I’m just opening to anywhere) Luke chapter 7, verse 5, “For he loveth our nation and he hath built us a synagogue.”
-And then I might look at 1 Corinthians, which is a letter, chapter 8, verse 2, “If any man think that he knoweth anything, he knoweth nothing yet as he ought to know.”
+JMF: So if I’m going to read the Bible…let’s say when I was 10 years old and I see all these chapters and verses, and I go to a Gospel—let’s say Luke (I’m opening at random) chapter 7, verse 5, “For he loveth our nation and he hath built us a synagogue.”
+Then I might look at 1 Corinthians, which is a letter, chapter 8, verse 2, “If any man think that he knoweth anything, he knoweth nothing yet as he ought to know.”

 This one sounds like it has the same…because it’s got a chapter and a verse and a number by it, it has the same power and merit if I put it up on the wall as this one does, if I set it up next to it, and I could use those two without anything else around them, to come to some conclusions about what I think they mean.

-GF: Indiscriminately, you would have to do that…thoughtlessly, carelessly, I mean…
+GF: You would have to do that thoughtlessly – carelessly, I mean…